What is the Six Thinking Hats technique by Edward De Bono?

 Six Thinking Hats is a powerful technique for looking at decision-making from different points of view.
 By introducing a structured parallel thinking process, it helps people to be more focused and mindfully involved in a discussion.

-Review the responses collected and look for common themes that can be grouped into one.
+Review the responses for common themes that can be grouped.

 Facilitate the conversation (wearing the blue hat).

-As an inspiration, check the following example of how to use Six Thinking Hats sequentially to resolve a problem with different alternative solution:
+As an inspiration, check the following example of how to use Six Thinking Hats sequentially to resolve a problem with alternative solutions:

 - White Hat: Present the facts of the problem